-- 11.11.4 The Trust will not cover costs not considered to be related to the completion of a course of study or which are believed to convey a personal benefit beyond the education being received, or costs that would normally be incurred by the Applicant. - 11.11.5 The actual costs the Trust will meet will however depend on the individual circumstances of each application submitted and approved.
+- Travel and accommodation costs not directly related to course attendance - Travel and accommodation costs of family/whanau - Relocation costs - Vehicle rental costs - 11.12.2 The Trust will not cover costs not considered to be related to the completion of a course of study or which are believed to convey a personal benefit beyond the education being received, or costs that would normally be incurred by the Applicant. - 11.12.3 The actual costs the Trust will meet will however depend on the individual circumstances of each application submitted and approved.
 It is possible that the Trust may not approve the full value of the costs being sought by the Applicant.